opencomponents/opencomponents.github.io/website/docs/registry/registry-configuration.md

 ## Plugins

 Plugins are a way to extend registry's context allowing components to inherit custom functionalities.
+They can be configured to receive component context information (name and version) when needed for enhanced security and decision-making capabilities.

+### Plugin Structure

+A plugin consists of two main parts:

+- **register**: Function called during plugin initialization
+- **execute**: Function that provides the actual plugin functionality
+- **context** (optional): Boolean flag to enable component context awareness

+### Basic Plugin Example

-This is a plugin example:
+This is a basic plugin example without context awareness:

 ```js
 // ./registry/oc-plugins/hobknob.js